cockroachdb/docs/decimal.md

 ## Precision and Scale

-To limit the precision and scale of a `DECIMAL` column, use this syntax: `DECIMAL(precision, scale)`.

-- **Precision** is the maximum count of digits in a whole number, both to the left and right of the decimal.
-- **Scale** is the maximum count of digits to the right of the decimal point.
+To limit a decimal column, use `DECIMAL(precision, scale)`, where `precision` is the maximum count of digits in a whole number, both to the left and right of the decimal point, and `scale` is the maximum count of digits to the right of the decimal point.

-If the digits to the right of a decimal value exceed the specified scale, CockroachDB rounds the decimal to the scale.
-After rounding to the specified scale, if the total count of digits exceeds the specified precision, CockroachDB gives an error.
+When inserting a decimal value, if the digits to the right of the decimal point exceed the column's `scale`, CockroachDB rounds to the scale.
+After rounding, if the total count of digits exceeds the column's `precision`, CockroachDB gives an error.

 ## Format